lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 Chapter 3.2.13 Session Settings
 ===============================

-Session Settings is a way to change what happens when log into Lubuntu.
-Here you can manage applications and services at startup.
+Session Settings is the way to change what happens when log into Lubuntu.
+Here you can manage default applications and services at startup.

 Usage
 ------